-(Special Flood Hazard Areas).
+Floodplain zoning maps identify areas where major floods occur.
 Regulations prohibit development in the floodway, the most dangerous flood area.
-In other flood areas, the flood fringe, development that is built above flood levels and other wise flood-protected is allowed if it is accordance with local ordinances.
-For regulatory purposes, the floodplain is generally defined as land where there is a one percent chance of flooding in any year (also known as the 100 year floodplain).
+In other flood areas, the flood fringe, development that is built above flood levels and otherwise flood-protected is allowed if it is in accordance with local ordinances.
+For regulatory purposes, a floodplain is generally defined as land where there is a one percent chance of flooding in any year (also known as the 100-year floodplain).